autonomousresourcemanagement.com

 Semantic signal layer

-Machine-readable structured data, JSON-LD entity schemas, knowledge graph linkages, and vocabulary definitions that make system state legible to AI retrieval agents.
+Machine-readable structured data built on the schema.org vocabulary, following structured data guidelines, knowledge graph linkages, and vocabulary definitions that make system state legible to AI retrieval agents.

 L4